bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-Now, when loading, first the [`AssetServer`] attempts to infer type of asset by the type of [`Handle`] to return.
-If that can't be done (for example, labelled paths are permitted to return different asset types), then as a fallback the file extension is checked just like before.
+When loading an asset, the loader is chosen by checking (in order):

+1. The asset `meta` file
+2. The type of `Handle<A>` to return
+3. The file extension

 ```rust
 // This will be inferred from context to be a Gltf asset, ignoring the file extension